open-contracting/deploy/docs/develop/update/docker.rst

 .. admonition:: Stateful containers

    Containers are designed to be interrupted at any time, whereas stateful services like :doc:`PostgreSQL<postgres>` and :doc:`RabbitMQ<rabbitmq>` can fail in such conditions.
-Instead, run these on the host, where they are easier to manage and operate with high reliability.
+Instead, run these on the host, where they are easier to operate with high reliability.

 .. admonition:: One-off commands